mui/material-ui/docs/src/pages/demos/dialogs/dialogs.md

 ## Draggable dialog

-You can create a draggable dialog by using [react-draggable](https://github.com/mzabriskie/react-draggable) together with material UI:
+You can create a draggable dialog by using [react-draggable](https://github.com/mzabriskie/react-draggable) together with material UI.

 {{"demo": "pages/demos/dialogs/DraggableDialog.js"}}